Thiritin/kimai-streamcontroller-action/README.md

 ## Usage

 1. **Set up global settings**: Configure Kimai URL and API token in Plugin Settings
-2. **Configure Start buttons**: Set project and activity IDs (and optional description) for each Start Time Tracking button
+2. **Configure Start buttons**: Select project and activity from dropdowns (and optional description) for each Start Time Tracking button
 3. **Add Stop button**: Place a Stop Time Tracking button on your deck
 4. **Use the buttons**: Press Start to begin tracking time, Stop to end the current session

 The buttons will show a green background on success and red background on error.

-## Finding IDs
+## Finding Customers, Projects and Activities

-To find the Project and Activity IDs in Kimai:
+The plugin automatically fetches and displays available customers, projects, and activities from your Kimai instance in dropdown menus with intelligent filtering:

+- **Customers**: Used only for filtering projects - not sent to the API
+- **Projects**: Filtered by selected customer (or all projects if "All Customers" is selected)
+- **Activities**: Shows project-specific activities when a project is selected, or global activities when no project is selected

+If you need to refresh the lists:

+1. Click the **"Refresh Data"** button in the action configuration
+2. All dropdowns will be updated with the latest data from Kimai

+**Manual lookup** (if needed):
+- **Customers**: Go to Customers in Kimai, the ID is shown in the URL or customer list
 - **Projects**: Go to Projects in Kimai, the ID is shown in the URL or project list
 - **Activities**: Go to Activities in Kimai, the ID is shown in the URL or activity list

-Alternatively, you can use Kimai's API endpoints to list available IDs:
+**API endpoints** for advanced users:
+- `/api/customers` - List all customers
-- `/api/projects` - List all projects
+- `/api/projects` - List all projects (can be filtered with `?customer=ID`)
-- `/api/activities` - List all activities
+- `/api/activities` - List all activities (can be filtered with `?project=ID` or `?globals=true`)

 ## Requirements

 - Kimai installation with API access
 - Valid API token from Kimai
 - Network access to your Kimai instance

+## Important Notes

+### Datetime Format
+The plugin uses the correct HTML5 "local date and time" format (`YYYY-MM-DDTHH:mm:ss`) when creating timesheets, as required by the Kimai API.
+This ensures that time tracking entries are created with the correct timestamps in your local timezone.

+### API Compatibility
+This plugin is designed to work with Kimai's REST API and follows the official API documentation for timesheet creation and management.

 For more information checkout [the StreamController docs](https://streamcontroller.github.io/docs/latest/).